 What veggies and fruits contain anthocyanins?
 The top anthocyanin foods include:

-- Berries, especially black currants, elderberries, cranberries, tart cherry juice, blueberries, black raspberries, blackberries and strawberries.
-The freshly squeezed juices of these fruits are also a source.
+- Berries, especially black currants, elderberries, cranberries, tart cherry juice, blueberries, black raspberries, blackberries, huckleberries and strawberries.
+The freshly squeezed juices of these fruits are also sources.
 Certain “superfood” berries also contain anthocyanin, including elderberry, hawthorn berry, loganberry and açai berry.

 - Pomegranate (including the juice)